jimm/juce-keymaster/README.md

 # KeyMaster

+> Please note: this README is copied from the C++ version of KeyMaster that
+> uses wxWidgets and PortMidi.
+I'll have to update it for this JUCE version,
+> though the features will be largely the same.

 KeyMaster is a MIDI processing and patching system.
 It allows a musician to reconfigure a MIDI setup instantaneously and modify the MIDI data in real time.